 Welcome to Disaster Aid UK & Ireland

-Disaster Aid UK & Ireland is formally recognised by Rotary International Britain and Ireland
+Disaster Aid UK & Ireland is formally recognised by Rotary International in Great Britain and Ireland

 This page gives you more information about:

 - Provide aid to communities affected by disasters around the world;

 - Continually review the type of aid (see Product Range) we can provide so that it is appropriate for both immediate needs and the future demands for rebuilding stable communities;

 - Raise funds to respond to disasters;